Xylez01/flutter-journey/README.md

 # Journey

 As soon as your app is published it goes on this wild journey and likely receives new interesting features to benefit your users.
-A long the way there will be times when you need to run one-time migrations to prepare for these exciting new features!
+Along the way there will be times when you need to run one-time migrations to prepare for these exciting new features!

 This package helps you run one-time migrations in your app incrementally, while trying to reduce impact on app start-up